 1. Choose the right resume format

-There are a few types of resume formats to suit your job applying experience, namely chronological, functional, and hybrid which is a combination of the two previous formats.
+According to ivoryresearch.com, there are a few types of resume formats to suit your job applying experience, namely chronological, functional, and hybrid which is a combination of the two previous formats.
 For jobseekers with little to no job experience, you can still opt for the chronological or hybrid format as most employers prefer it that way.
 Below is a summary of the seven resume writing tips:

 - Include contact details at the top of your resume.